 Texans, brag?
 Who us?
 Never.

 The ads and the Big Tex character worked.
-So in late 1951 at what are presumed to be negotiations at the highest level, Fair officials led by Thornton purchased the Kerens Santa Clause for $750 (about $7,100 in 2016).
+So in late 1951, at what are presumed to be negotiations at the highest level, Fair officials purchased the Kerens Santa Clause for $750 (about $7,100 in 2016).
 Santa was headed to Big D.

 A little work, Tex’s debut, a nose job and a move

 After making the trek to Dallas, the figure formally known as Santa was renamed Big Tex.
-Before Tex took his job at the 1952 State Fair of Texas, Thornton hired Dallas artist Jack Bridges to alter the mixed media statue into a more cowboy-like appearance.
-Bridges gave a wink to the right eye, slimed the face and torso, and moved the right arm to the right breast of the structure to give a thumb-in-vest appearance.
+Before Tex took his job at the 1952 State Fair of Texas, the Fair hired Dallas artist Jack Bridges to alter the mixed media statue into a more cowboy-like appearance.
+Bridges gave a wink to the right eye, slimmed the face and torso, and moved the right arm to the right breast of the structure to give a thumb-in-vest appearance.

 Big Tex made his public debut at the opening of the 1952 State Fair.
 Wearing size 70 boots and a 75-gallon hat, Tex towered 52 ft. above revelers around his feet in the median of the Court of Honor.

 Various comments were made during the ’52 Fair regarding Tex’s look, so the gentle giant went under the scalpel in the off-season to straighten his nose, open his right eye, and was even given a voice.

 During the mid-1950s, Tex moved to a new home at the roundabout in front of the Federal Building (now known as the Tower Building).
 Big Tex still stands on that very spot to this day.